August Busch IV

-August Adolphus Busch IV (born June 15, 1964) is an American businessman and former CEO of Anheuser-Busch.
+August Anheuser Busch IV (born June 15, 1964) is an American businessman and former CEO of Anheuser-Busch.
 He was the last of the family to control the company, which was purchased in a hostile takeover in 2008 by InBev.
 Busch IV was known for his marketing leadership, where his history as head of the Anheuser-Busch marketing department garnered ten straight USA Today Super Bowl Ad Meter awards, as well as awards at Cannes and the Grand Clio.
 He also served as a director of shipping giant FedEx.
 Busch has been involved in a number of legal incidents during his lifetime.

 Early life

-He is a great-great-grandson of Anheuser-Busch founder Adolphus Busch, and a great-great-great-grandson of Eberhard Anheuser who originally purchased the brewery in 1860.
-He is the son of Susan (Hornibrook) and August Busch III, the former chairman, president and CEO of the company.
+August Anheuser Busch IV is a great-great-grandson of Anheuser-Busch founder Adolphus Busch, and a great-great-great-grandson of Eberhard Anheuser who originally purchased the brewery in 1860.
+He is the son of Susan (Hornibrook) and August Anheuser Busch III, the former chairman, president and CEO of the company.

 Busch's parents divorced when he was five, and he lived with his mother.
 His time with his father was mostly spent at the brewery and their relationship was, for the most part, professional.